No Mercy (UK)

-The 1999 No Mercy held in the United Kingdom was a professional wrestling pay-per-view (PPV) event produced by the American promotion, World Wrestling Federation (WWF, now WWE).
-It was the inaugural No Mercy, and took place on May 16, 1999, at the Manchester Evening News Arena in Manchester, England, and was broadcast exclusively for the United Kingdom.
+The 1999 No Mercy held in the United Kingdom, also known as No Mercy UK, was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It was the inaugural No Mercy and took place on May 16, 1999, at the Manchester Evening News Arena in Manchester, England and was broadcast exclusively in the United Kingdom.
 It was the only No Mercy held in the United Kingdom, as beginning with the October 1999 event, all further No Mercy events were held in the United States.

 During this time, the pay-per-view market was relatively new to the UK, as before 1997, all pay-per-view events were broadcast for free on Sky Sports.
 UK-exclusive pay-per-views were established as a means to promote this new delivery method, however, the events were booked and treated similarly to house shows.

-It was released on DVD in the UK and Europe on 12 July 2010, in a set also including Capital Carnage as part of the WWE's Tagged Classics range released by Silver Vision, without any edits to the original content, most notably keeping all mentions and appearances of the WWF logo intact and un-blurred.
+It was released on DVD in the UK and Europe on July 12, 2010, in a set also including Capital Carnage as part of WWE's Tagged Classics range released by Silver Vision, without any edits to the original content, most notably keeping all mentions and appearances of the WWF logo intact and un-blurred.

 Background

 The event was held at the Manchester Evening News Arena in Manchester, England.

-The pay-per-view (PPV) market was relatively new to the UK at the time: before One Night Only in 1997, all pay-per-view events were broadcast for free on Sky Sports.
-The United Kingdom-exclusive pay-per-views were established to serve as promotion for the new delivery method, however, they were booked and treated similarly to house shows.
-On 16 May 1999, the World Wrestling Federation (WWF, now WWE) held No Mercy as a UK-exclusive PPV and it was broadcast from the Manchester Evening News Arena in Manchester, England.
+The pay-per-view (PPV) market was relatively new to the United Kingdom at the time; before the 1997 professional wrestling PPV event One Night Only by the American promotion World Wrestling Federation (WWF, now WWE), all PPV events were broadcast for free on Sky Sports.
+The WWF's UK-exclusive pay-per-views were established to serve as promotion for the new delivery method, however, they were booked and treated similarly to house shows.
+On May 16, 1999, the WWF held No Mercy as a PPV event and it was broadcast exclusively in the United Kingdom from the Manchester Evening News Arena in Manchester, England.